vmso/io.bdd_testing_frameworks/Readme.md

 <a name='step13'></a>
 ##### 13- Adding payload/Body as String from file resource

-The following step can be used to add payload/Body as String from file resource
+The following step can be used to add the payload/Body as a String from the file under the payloads directory ın test the resource
 ``` * Add payload as String from resource "<file name>" ```

 You can check more options to add payload/Body as String from file resource and review how the steps are implemented by clicking here [RequestBodyImp](https://github.com/vmso/io.bdd_testing_frameworks/blob/fa184ebc892b8d1f45e2acef0ba2ef7d2db6c70f/mutual_methods/src/main/java/imp/RequestBodyImp.java#L1) class.